Product line · live

 Weekly ships you can click, not status decks.
 You watch it come alive in production checkpoints.

-Documentation and handoff — or a retainer where we keep running it.
+Documentation and handoff or a retainer where I keep running it.
 Either way, you own everything.

 Word of mouth